fishinthecalculator/gocix/doc/README.md

 <span id="index-tandoor_002dconfiguration"></span> Data Type: **tandoor-configuration**
 Available ` tandoor-configuration ` fields are:

+` email-host ` (type: maybe-string)
+The SMTP server used by Tandoor to send emails.

+` email-port ` (type: maybe-string)
+The SMTP port used by Tandoor to send emails.

+` email-host-user ` (type: maybe-string)
+The SMTP user used by Tandoor to authenticate against the email host.

+` email-host-password-file ` (type: maybe-string)
+The path of a the password file used by Tandoor to read the email password.

+` email-use-tls? ` (default: ` #f ` ) (type: boolean)
+Whether Tandoor should use TLS to connect to the email server.

+` email-use-ssl? ` (default: ` #f ` ) (type: boolean)
+Whether Tandoor should use SSL to connect to the email server.

+` default-from-email ` (type: maybe-string)
+The email address used in the From field of emails sent by Tandoor.

 ` create-database? ` (default: ` #t ` ) (type: boolean)
 Whether to create a database with the same name as the role.